Akrom-Flutter-Coder/TUIT-LOGIN/README.md

 # TUIT-LOGIN
 This for TUIT login
+This page has a bit more homePage and similar pages other than TUIT login

 ![Simulator Screen Shot - iPhone 14 Pro Max - 2022-10-12 at 22 54 37](https://user-images.githubusercontent.com/112075678/195414577-aca839a2-2b68-4757-a84e-0bcc508f1a2e.png)

 ![Simulator Screen Shot - iPhone 14 Pro Max - 2022-10-12 at 22 54 50](https://user-images.githubusercontent.com/112075678/195414515-6fc6c91e-7dae-44d9-b704-90bcbd73b2d7.png)